dacosta-codes/Kernel-Memory-Editor-POC-/README.md

-/!\ Running this could cause BSOD.
+**/!\ Running this could cause BSOD.
+• Some machines require secure boot to be disabled.
+• Disable vunerable driver protection**

+This is only an example and does not represent all or any of its usecases.